rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 <!-- MetaConsiderations
-Disclaimer for the EA and LW communities (impact / epistemic rigor) Considerations for evaluating what people think about human gene-editing What about non-human gene-editing?
+Disclaimer for the EA and LW communities (impact / epistemic rigor) (search EA for gene-editing posts to get consensus, comment on your personal conversations) Considerations for evaluating what people think about human gene-editing What about non-human gene-editing?
   What about gene-editing for enhancement?